WithoutHaste/FeastOnBooksPublic/README.md

-# FeastOnBooksPublic
+# Feast On Books  - Public Access

-Public access to the Feast on Books project.
-Report bugs.
-Make suggestions.
+You can post bug reports, make suggestions, and join discussions about Feast On Books.